-The Mayor, along with a charities committee, fund raise by holding numerous events and through the generosity of donations.
-At the end of the Mayoral year, funds are divided between the chosen charities and used for those in need in and around the city of Peterborough.
+The Mayor along with a charities committee, fund raise by holding events and through the generosity of donations.
+At the end of the Mayoral year, funds are divided between the chosen charities and used for these in need in and around the city of Peterborough.

-For 2016/2017, The Mayor, Councillor David Sanders has chosen the following three charities:
+For 2020-21, The Mayor, Councillor Stephen Lane has chosen the following three charities: